 7 – Add Candy or Toffee

 Have you considered adding some of your favorite candy to the frosting?
-How about using some crunched-up bits of toffee to add flavor to the frosting?
+How about using some crunched-up bits of toffee to add flavor?

 These are some of the things that you can do to give the store-bought frosting a more customized flavor.
-You can pick out things that you enjoy and add them to the frosting to make things that much better.
+You can pick out things that you enjoy and add them to make things that much better.

 Take your favorite type of candy and crunch it up so that you can mix it into the frosting.
 You should be able to mix in about a quarter-cup of candy for every cup of frosting to get good results.